Skip to content

 Book an Appointment

-Treatment Options for Mole Removal
+Treatment Options for Mole and Lipoma Removal

-Laser Mole Removal
+Laser and Surgical Mole Removal

-Before undergoing any treatment, you should discuss with your dermatologist the benefits and risks of each method and what to expect before, during, and after the procedure.
+Before undergoing treatment, you should discuss with your dermatologist the benefits and risks of each method and what to expect before, during, and after the procedure.

 Cryotherapy for Moles